Transport Manager

 Common interview questions include:

-• “How do you handle driver performance or disciplinary issues?”
+• “How do you handle a complex process issue?”

 Prepare example answers using the STAR method (Situation, Task, Action, Result) to show how you’ve handled similar situations in the past and how you can evidence this.
-Employers are looking for candidates who can stay calm under pressure, communicate clearly, and solve problems efficiently.
-Prepared answers can help you frame your experience to best demonstrate your skills and appear confident when answering.
+Employers are looking for candidates who can stay calm under pressure, communicate clearly, and solve problems efficiently so prepare for your interview by having some examples of this from your work experience ready to go.

-Transport Manager roles require strong presentation, so this matters during the interview stages too.
-Dress smartly, arrive on time, and greet your interviewer with a smile.
+Engineering roles require strong presentation, so this matters during the interview stages too.
+Dress smartly, arrive on time, and greet your interviewer with a smile, just as you would a client.
 An open and friendly demeanour all contribute to a positive first impression.

 It is also important that you prepare a few questions of your own.
-You might want to ask about the telematics platforms they use, current challenges within transport operations, or how performance is measured and prioritised.
-This shows initiative and helps assess whether the role is right for you.
+You might want to ask about the team structure, training opportunities, or what a typical day looks like.
+This shows initiative and helps you assess whether the role is right for you.

 At Blue Arrow, we recognise the critical role Transport Managers play in ensuring smooth, compliant, and costeffective logistics operations.
 Whether you’re looking to take the next opportunity in your career or move into a new sector, our team is here to support your development and help you secure the right role.